metamaden/recountmethylation_instance/README.md

 Set up and maintain an instance, or synchronization, of public DNA methylation (DNAm) arrays from the [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/).
-The `recountmethylation_instance` resource provides the means of setting up an environment for synchronization, including all steps to create harmonized HDF5 `.h5` and HDF5-SummarizedExperiment `h5se` database files.
+The `recountmethylation_instance` resource provides a `snakemake` workflow including all steps to create harmonized HDF5 `.h5` and HDF5-SummarizedExperiment `h5se` database files of compiled and harmonized DNAm array assays and sample metadata.
+Expedited setup of a synchronization environment is supported using `sh` or conda.
 Workflow functions may be accessed using `snakemake` rules defined in the provided `Snakefile` script.

 # Who is this resource for?